namrahlatifi/Rule_based_chatbot/README.md

 You: goodbye
 Bot: Take care!

 ## 📝 Sample Questions Supported

 - What is AI / Python / NLP?
--Who created you?
+- Who created you?
--How are you?
+- How are you?
--What can you do?
+- What can you do?
--What’s the weather?
+- What’s the weather?
--Tell me a joke
+- Tell me a joke
--Do you like music?
+- Do you like music?
+- What’s your hobby?
+- How to learn Python?
--And many more...
+- And many more...

+---

 ## 📦 How It Works

-Input is preprocessed (lowercased, punctuation removed).
+- User input is preprocessed: converted to lowercase and cleaned of punctuation

-Bot checks for matches in greetings, farewells, FAQs.
+- The bot checks for matches in these categories, in order:
+  1. Greetings (e.g., "hi", "hello")
+  2. Farewells (e.g., "bye", "see you")
+  3. Small talk (e.g., hobbies, music, weather)
+  4. FAQs (predefined Q&A)
+  5. Synonyms (e.g., "explain python" → "what is python")

-If no match is found, it tries synonym mapping.
+- If no match is found, a fallback response is triggered

-Still no match?
-It responds with a fallback message.

-All conversations are logged into conversation_log.txt.
+- Every question and answer is logged in `conversation_log.txt`